 Whole grains are a source of dietary fiber and have a lower high glycemic index than refined grains.
 High intake of dietary fiber has been found to be associated with reduced risk of breast cancer.
 In addition, whole grains contain chemopreventive micronutrients.
 For example, brown rice is a good dietary source of selenium, ferulic acid, phytic acid, tricin, and the gamma-tocotrienol form of vitamin E, all of which are associated with reduced breast cancer risk.
 Pigmented rice (red, black or purple rice) also contains melatonin, cyanidin-3-glucoside, and delphinidin.

-Latest research finds brown rice intake associated with lower risk
+Latest research finds brown rice intake linked to lower risk

 The prospective study referenced at the beginning of this news story was designed to investigate the influence of whole and refined grains from adolescence onward on breast cancer risk.
 The study included women in the Nurses' Health Study II.
 Food questionnaires were used to report grain intakes at baseline in 1991 and every four years thereafter.
 A total of 3,235 invasive breast cancers were eventually diagnosed by 2013 among 90,516 premenopausal women aged 27 to 44.
 A total of 44,263 of the study participants provided information concerning their diets in high school; 1,347 breast cancer cases were diagnosed among these women.
 The analysis was performed while adjusting for known breast cancer risk factors.